emeraldsanto/emeraldsanto/README.md

 ### What I'm currently doing

 I work at [Vercel](https://vercel.com) building scalable solutions for our enterprise customers.
-The tech stack I'm using daily consists of React (Native), TypeScript and NodeJS.
+The tech stack I'm using daily consists of React (Native), TypeScript and Node.js.
 On top of that I also do freelancing work for an incredible [sustainability focused project](https://partage.club).

 ### Have a project for me?